 On June 21, 2015, the new 15-theme based Gov site was launched which introduced Human Readable URLs.

 The URL structure has changed for assets and pages rendered on www2.gov.bc.ca.
-The structure does not apply to any other sites managed through CMS Lite.
+The new structure applies to all sites managed through CMS Lite, with the exception of MCFD.

 - For example: http://www.gov.bc.ca/gov/content/british-columbians-and-our-government/open-government/cms-lite-manual